reframejs/reframe/docs/overview.template.md

 ### Quick Start

 Let's create our first React app.
-For that we will create a page by defining a page config and a React component.
+For that we create a page by creating a page config and a React component.

 1. We first create a `pages/` directory: